-- Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
-Shut off the engine and remove the key. - Look into the glass bubble on the right side of the machine.
+- 1. Park the machine on a level surface, engage the parking brake (if applicable), and lower the boom. - 2.
+Shut off the engine and remove the key. - 3.
+Look into the glass bubble on the right side of the machine.
 If you cannot see hydraulic fluid in the bubble, continue this procedure to add fluid.